Typee-Language/Typee/_Global_Documentation/programming-languages-translation-State-of-the-Art.md

 The inventor uses a table defined in an emulated API library.
 That table contains metadata related to the types of data manipulations between the two programming languages (the translated initial one and the resulting target one).
-That tables contains also references between equivalent functions in both programming languages.
+That table contains also references between equivalent functions in both programming languages.
 The initial source code is then analyzed on the type of data manipulation it performs and is correlated to the targeted language equivalent functions.
 From this analysis and the evaluated equivalent functions, a generator generates the targeted source code such that this code will emulated the initial data manipulations.